dsli208/Super-Canvasser/README.md

 ## Notes

-- Canvassing Assignment: You are encouraged to reduce the problem of computing a canvassing assignment to a known optimization problem and use an existing algorithm for that problem.  designing an ad-hoc algorithm yourself will probably lead to worse results.  hw3-design must describe in detail your team's proposed approach to computing the canvassing assignment.
+- Canvassing Assignment: You are encouraged to reduce the problem of computing a canvassing assignment to a known optimization problem and use an existing algorithm for that problem.
+Designing an ad-hoc algorithm yourself will probably lead to worse results.  hw3-design must describe in detail your team's proposed approach to computing the canvassing assignment.

 - Addresses: A possible source of real addresses to use when testing is https://results.openaddresses.io/

-- Geocoding: Geocoding services return the latitude and longitude of an address (needed to mark the location on a map).  here are some services to consider; let me know if you find better ones. https://www.census.gov/geo/maps-data/data/geocoder.html  (free) https://wiki.openstreetmap.org/wiki/Nominatim (free) https://developers.google.com/maps/documentation/geocoding/start (inexpensive, e.g., $5 for 1000 requests)
+- Geocoding: Geocoding services return the latitude and longitude of an address (needed to mark the location on a map).
+Here are some services to consider; let me know if you find better ones. https://www.census.gov/geo/maps-data/data/geocoder.html  (free) https://wiki.openstreetmap.org/wiki/Nominatim (free) https://developers.google.com/maps/documentation/geocoding/start (inexpensive, e.g., $5 for 1000 requests)

-Mapping Library:  A popular mapping library to consider is https://leafletjs.com/
+- Mapping Library:  A popular mapping library to consider is https://leafletjs.com/